Not wild about working out? Maybe you just haven’t found the right activities for you. Here’s how to start falling in love with physical activity.

-With Haft’s suggestion in mind, we enlisted the help of sports psychologists, physiologists, personal trainers, life coaches and other experts to develop the five guiding questions that follow, as well as a downloadable flowchart.
+With Haft’s suggestion in mind, we enlisted the help of sports psychologists, physiologists, personal trainers, life coaches and other experts to develop the five guiding questions that follow, as well as a downloadable flowchart below.
 Work through each area of inquiry at your own pace, and you’ll come away with a better understanding of where your own true fitness passions might lie.

 1. What were you passionate about as a child?